weidler/semlc/README.md

 This module uses Python 3.6.8.
 All required packages can be found in the requiremens.txt file.

-When using CUDA use the following PyTorch and torchvision versions:
+When using CUDA the following PyTorch and torchvision versions are needed:
 ```bash
 # torch
 $ pip3 install https://download.pytorch.org/whl/cu100/torch-1.1.0-cp36-cp36m-linux_x86_64.whl